 With this approach, you start by finding keywords people use to find your competitors.
-I’m talking about your known or direct business competitors, such as another plastic surgeon, cosmetic surgeon, medical aesthetic clinic, or non-surgical cosmetic service provider targeting the same audience you are.
+I’m talking about your known or direct business competitors.
+For example, if you’re a plastic surgeon, it would be another plastic surgeon, a medical aesthetic clinic, or a non-surgical cosmetic service provider targeting the same audience you are.

 Rather than starting with keywords stemming from your users’ problems, you start with your competitor’s website to get a list of all the keywords your competitor is ranking for.
 You can do this with multiple competitors, too.

 There are plenty of SEO keyword tools out there that will give you a list of all the keywords a target domain or URL ranks for.
 My preferred one is Ahrefs, but you can use SEMrush, Moz, SEObility, SpyFu, WordStream, etc.

 With Ahrefs, I enter the domain into its site explorer tool to see all its keywords.
 But I will also get other useful insights, such as their search volumes, the competitor’s ranking positions for those keywords, and other search engine results pages (SERPs) I can use to find additional competitors or keywords.